nucleic/enaml/docs/source/get_started/introduction.rst

 What is Enaml?
 --------------

-*Fundamentally*
+*Fundamentally:*

 Enaml is a declarative extension to the Python language grammar which enables a developer to concisely define a hierarchical tree of objects which automatically react to changes in a data model.

-*Practically*
+*Practically:*

-    Enaml is one of the easiest and most powerful ways to build professional quality user interfaces with Python.
+Enaml is one of the easiest and most powerful ways to build professional-quality user interfaces with Python.

 Traditional UIs
 ---------------

 Traditional user interface frameworks are typically implemented in a low level language like C or C++.
-This is because the frameworks utilize the libraries and services provided by the underlying operating system in order to draw pixels on the screen.
-These low-level drawing operations are abstracted from the developer with high level easy-to-use APIs.
+The frameworks utilize the libraries and services provided by the underlying operating system in order to draw pixels on the screen.
+These low-level drawing operations are abstracted from the developer with high-level easy-to-use APIs.
 Some UI frameworks can be used from Python with the help of wrappers which expose the high level toolkit APIs to the Python runtime.
 The most common of these frameworks and their Python wrappers include: